klausru/dev_medienpaed/README.md

 * Fully generative SVG Issue covers.
 Just add a <svg> background.
 Content will be retrieved from database.
 Plugin is in development

-* Alternatively: semi-generative SVG issue covers (will be uploaded and live shortly) built with https://github.com/processing/p5.js and https://github.com/zenozeng/p5.js-svg
+* Alternatively: semi-generative SVG issue covers (commented out in the theme, will be removed soon) built with https://github.com/processing/p5.js and https://github.com/zenozeng/p5.js-svg
   * Version mountains is based on https://github.com/anokhee/generative-landscapes/blob/master/p5js-version/index.js
   * Version waves is based or inspired by https://openprocessing.org/sketch/977554
   * colorsets generated through curl and API via http://colormind.io/api-access/